amanthanvi/personal-website/content/about.md

 TocOpen: false
 ---

 Hi there!
 My name is Aman Thanvi.
 Welcome to my personal website!
 I am a computer science student with a passion for cybersecurity competition and research.
 I especially like competing in caputure-the-flag competitions (CTFs) and exploring different areas of cybersecurity.
-Here is some more info about me:
+If you want a TL;DR of below, here is my [resume (as of 2/15/2022)](https://files.amanthanvi.com/ThanviAman_Resume20220215_p.pdf).
+If you want to read the whole thing, here is some more info about me:

 ### Education